gregwhitaker/netduino-samples/BasicXBeeExample/README.md

 * DIN on the XBee needs to go to a UART Tx pin on the Netduino (D-I/O Pin 1)

 ![wiring_diagram](Docs/Diagram_Small.png)

+The Fritzing design file can be found [HERE](Docs/NetduinoXBee.fzz)